csutorasa/XOutput/README.md

 | green circle with a tick                 | Everything is optimal.                                                                                  |
 | yellow triangle with an exclamation mark | The experience may be sub-optimal.
 Some functions may not work, but the application is functional.  |
 | red circle with a minus sign             | Something is not working, the application cannot function properly.
 Some core features may be unusable. |

-## Command line arguments

-- `--start="controller-displayname"` - defines a part of the display name of the controller to be started on application startup.
-- `--minimized` - starts the application minimized to tray

-## Developer release

-If you want to test the latest, often unstable, features before the stable releases, you can check the [AppVeyor](https://ci.appveyor.com/project/csutorasa/xoutput/build/artifacts) builds.